Wodajo/Linux/installation/basic installation.md

-`iwctl` to get into interactive `iwd` (net wireless daemon) `device list` list wifi devices (e.g. wlan0)
+`iwctl` to get into interactive `iwd` (net wireless daemon)
+	on my device it has some wierd problem with connecting to home router, but doesn't with smartphone hot-spot `device list` list wifi devices (e.g. wlan0)
 `station wlan0 scan` no output, but it works
 `station wlan0 get-networks`